-Compared to processed and refined carbohydrates, whole grains like bulgur wheat contain more filling fiber, in addition to more vitamins and minerals that support weight loss, according to many weight loss experts.
+Compared to processed and refined carbohydrates, whole grains like bulgur wheat contain more filling fiber.
+They also have more vitamins and minerals that support weight loss, according to many weight loss experts.

 I would love for you to try it for your family!
 If nothing else, just try using bulgur wheat instead of rice in your favorite rice pilaf dish.
 Even when you compare bulgur to brown rice, it still has twice the fiber and on average more minerals/nutrients and all that good stuff our body craves.
 Now, that’s what mean when they say good carbs!

-To start, I soak the bulgur in some water, which makes it softer and easier to chew on.
-While that’s soaking for 15 minutes, I chop up the vegetables super fine and heat up the tomato paste with olive oil.
-The bulgur will get its red color from the two tablespoons of tomato paste that I mix into the bulgur.
+To start, soak the bulgur in some water, which makes it softer and easier to chew on.
+While that’s soaking for 15 minutes, chop the vegetables super fine and heat up the tomato paste with olive oil.
+The bulgur will get its red color from the two tablespoons of tomato paste that you mix into the bulgur.
 One trick I learned from my husband’s mom is fry the tomato paste with the olive oil which gives it a more robust flavor.

-Once the bulgur absorbs all the liquid it was soaking in, I fluff it up and add it to the plate/bowl of vegetables.
+Once the bulgur absorbs all the liquid it was soaking in, fluff it up and add it to the plate full of the chopped vegetables.

-And then I mix it all together until all the bulgur is coated with the tomato paste.
+Now, mix it all together until all the bulgur is coated with the tomato paste.
 At this point, the recipe is pretty much done, but you can also add some cumin spice to it to enhance the flavors.
-I always add powdered cumin…it’s pretty much my favorite spice!

-Now you can eat the bulgur pilaf as is, or we love adding condiments like olive, pickled peppers and extra olive oil and eating with with pita bread.
-You can also serve this on the side of protein like grilled chicken or beef shawarma.
+You can eat the bulgur pilaf as is, or try adding condiments like olives, pickled peppers and extra olive oil and eating with with pita bread.
+If you’re looking for some Mediterranean protein ideas to serve with the bulgur pilaf, try: